 Now, therefore, pursuant to Article VI, Section 3, of the Arizona Constitution,

-IT IS ORDERED that the Arizona Code of Judicial Administration § 7-203 is amended as indicated in the attached document effective January 1, 2007 except as otherwise ordered below.
+IT IS ORDERED that Arizona Code of Judicial Administration § 7-203 is amended as indicated on the attached document.
+All other provisions of § 7-203 remain unchanged and in effect.